 Unfortunately, we are not the only ones entranced by their strong scent.
-Whiteflies, mealybugs, thrips, scales, and even the occasional beetle will be drawn to Gardenias.
+Whiteflies, mealybugs, thrips, scales, and even the occasional beetle will be drawn to gardenias.
 Except for thrips and beetles, the rest are after plant sap, which leads to wilting, shriveling, and reduction of health of your gardenia.
-You might also see a black mold growing on the tops of the leaves, which is growing the “honeydew”, a cute word for insect poop, left behind from the sap-feeders.
+You might also see a black mold growing on the tops of the leaves, which is growing on the “honeydew”, a cute word for insect poop, left behind from the sap-feeders.
 The mold will vanish once the pest situation is taken care of.

 All Season’s Oil spray is effective at eliminating the insects (make sure you spray underneath the leaves) as well as breaking up the mold for easier removal.
 Be sure to spray later in the day to avoid cooking your plant!

 Gardenias love lower pH soil, so to keep our alkaline sandy soil up to their liking, we recommend fertilizing once every 3 months with organic Espoma Holly-Tone.

 For those intimidated by the idea of having to prune back a shrub, gardenias only require one good session a year.
 Ideally, this should be done after gardenias have put out their last blooms of the season.
 Shaping helps initiate healthy new growth and promotes enhanced blooming in the years to come.